hextechpal/segmenter/README.md

 s, err := segmenter.NewSegmenter(&c)
 ```

-### Stream
+## Stream

-Stream can be registered by any other app as well given the segmenter namespace and redis backend is same.
+Stream can be registered with the segmenter by passing in the name, partitionCount and partitionSize.
-This enable some of your apps to just act as producer while some to just act as consumers.
+If multiple apps try to register the stream by same name they will be returned the stream object using the properties
+which created it first and the newer properties (partition count and size are ignored, library will throw an exception
+in next release if properties are modified).
+Also streams are immutable i.e once created you cannot update the partition size or count

 ```go
 //Register a stream with name segmenter, 2 partitions and partition size 150